PCsat-1 in orbit since 2001

 contacts.
 We believe that APRS makes a good real-time display for schools

 involved in SAREX activity with the shuttle as shown below.

 As noted above, APRS is available for most platforms and systems.
 The original was APRSdos that ran on ANY old PC even without windows. download it (now obsolete).

 Here are my suggestions for an external ISS amateur radio kitchen sink payload that will have muiltiple uplinks and multiple downlinks.
 One assumes we will use the 2m band as the primary DONWLINK band (for maximum visibility by low-tech users)

-Other ISS Proposals:
+Other (Historical) ISS Proposals:

 Return to the APRS HOMEPAGE